guibueno/guibueno.github.io/_features/self-assessment-video.markdown

 At the end of each practice, learners can record their own speech in a **self-assessment video**, so they can witness their ongoing progress.

-### Within the narrative

 ### Association with existing resources

 In the professional and academic domains, foreign language speakers are often required to take oral proficiency tests.
 These tests may be administered in-person or thrugh videoconferencing tools.

 For example, the New York University (NYU) may require its prospective international students to take *language placement tests*, offered by the American Language Institute (NYU ALI, n.d.).

 Similartly, the American Council on the Teaching of Foreign Languages (ACTFL) has been offering a popular test called the *ACTFL Oral Proficiency Interview* (ACTFL OPI) for over 20 years (ACTFL, n.d.).

-In these tests, test takers are prompted to produce original speech in the tested language, which certified test takers will then analyze and rate.

-Within **LanguageBug** learners are their own test takers.
-Despite not having certified technical skills to assess their own speech, learners will certainly be able to notice progress by watching video after video.
+Certified test takers analyze and rate the performance of test takers in both examples.
+Within **LanguageBug** learners are their own test takers: not trained to look for accuracy, but certainly able to identify their own progress.

 ### Functions

+The main function of the *Self-assessment video* tool is to allow learners to perform their own formative assessment.
+A few other functions are also highly relevant:

 * Register speech samples continuously.
 * Compare current and past speech samples to assess progress.